It's all about families cooking, eating and learning about healthy, safe and sustainable seafood.

-Look for further details in the special Seafood 101 Newspaper in Education Supplement, which will be published in the Seattle Times on Sunday, September 28.
+Look for further details in the special Seafood 101 Newspaper in Education Supplement, which was published in the Seattle Times on Sunday, September 28, and in the Anchorage Daily News on Sunday, October 5.
 Click on the "Seattle Times - NIE Supplement" tab on this website.

 Seafood 101.
 Celebrate the journey from sea to market to table.

 Seafood 101 is sponsored by a unique partnership between business, industry associations and government.
 To learn more about each of the partners, please visit the sponsor page on this website.